This is the multi-page printable view of this section. Click here to print.

 • Separation of Concerns:

-Segregate resources by function (workload, security, monitoring, connectivity) to enable independent scaling, access control, and lifecycle management.
+Segregate resources by function (workload, security, monitoring) to enable independent scaling, access control, and lifecycle management.

 • Adapt for Environments: